Diane Prince (rower)

-Diane Prince is a female former rower who competed for England.
+Diane Prince is an English rower.

 Rowing career

 Prince was part of the double sculls with Claire Parker, that won the national title rowing for a Birmingham University and Pengwern composite, at the 1986 National Championships.
 This led to her representing England and winning a bronze medal in the doubles sculls with Claire Parker, at the 1986 Commonwealth Games in Edinburgh, Scotland.